Tommy-Ngx/Machine-Learning-Moron/README.md

 - 🔭 I’m currently pursuing my B.Tech in CSE from Haldia Institute of Technology.
 - 🌱 I’m currently working as a Summer Research Intern @HKUST in the domain of AI and Reinforcement Learning.
 - 👯 I’m looking to collaborate on various open-sourced Machine Learning, Deep Learning and Natural Language Processing case studies, research and proojects!
-- 🤔 I’m looking for help with Data Scientists!
+- 🤔 I’m looking for help with Flutter and Java!
 - 💬 Ask me about Python, Data Structures, Data Science, and Artificial Intelligence!
 - 📫 How to reach me: ...
 - 😄 Pronouns: She/Her